 Candidates applying for admission under the sports category are called for sports trials.
 The dates for these trials will be announced later.
-Candidates are strongly urged to regularly consult the required to appear for an academic interview where the final decision on their admission is taken.
+Candidates are strongly urged to regularly consult the College Notice Boards and website for the announcement.
+Those short listed at the trials are required to appear for an academic interview where the final decision on their admission is taken.
+Appearance at the academic interview is essential.